 I then created the map by creating full color maps from each CB2/blue image pair.
 To create these maps I first had to process the raw spacecraft images by radiometrically correcting them.
 I then processed the resulting images in Photoshop to remove any remaining artifacts (these were usually minor).
 The next step was to reproject the images to simple cylindrical projection, correcting for the different illumination and atmospheric scattering across the field of view on the fly.
 I then created the synthetic red and green maps, made a full color map from these and adjusted the color balance.

 Following this I had about 50 full color maps.
 I then mosaicked these together into a global full color map, using Photoshop to remove seams and the effects of different illumination that weren't fully corrected for during the previous processing steps.
 I finally fixed the poles by reprojecting the polar regions to polar projection, making some minor adjustments to the north polar region and adding some cloned and/or fictional data to the south polar region near the pole.
 I then reprojected the fixed poles back to cylindrical projection.

 An experimental rendering I made using this map can be seen on the experimental renderings page.

 The map is in simple cylindrical projection with latitudes running with a uniform interval from -90 (bottom) to 90 (top).
-Longitude 0 is at the left edge of the map but the location of longitude 0 is of minor importance since Jupiter has no fixed features, just clouds.
+Longitude 0 (System III) is at the left edge of the map.
 Latitudes are planetographic.
 The map should be rendered by projecting it onto an ellipsoid with an equatorial radius of 71516 km and a polar radius of 66871 km or some equivalent units.
 See also my planetery rendering tips page for further info.

 Back to main page